Ice hockey in Seattle: Tacoma Rockets (1991–1995)

-Everett Silvertips (2003–present)
+Everett Silvertips (since 2003)

 Professional minor-league teams in Tacoma (1930–2002)

 The city of Tacoma has hosted three now-defunct professional minor-league hockey franchises.

 Tacoma Tigers (1930–1931)

 The Tacoma Tigers were Tacoma's first entry into professional hockey, and played in the Pacific Coast Hockey League for part of the 1930–31 season.
 The Tigers were founded in 1928 in Victoria, British Columbia as the Victoria Cubs, whose arena burnt down on November 10, 1929, following the 1928–29 season.
 The Cubs spent the 1929–30 season as a traveling team before being purchased by H.A.
 Briggs with the intention of relocation to Tacoma.

 The team's stint representing Tacoma was a short one, as the team only played ten away games of their expected 35 game schedule before folding.
 The Tigers scored 12 goals and conceded 24 over the course of their two wins, seven loss, and one tie, two games of which were a double-header of shortened two-period games in Vancouver.
 The team was coached by Mickey MacKay.

 Despite a deadline extension from the league, the Tigers were unable to procure funding for the planned construction of their new hockey arena in Tacoma, and thus were disbanded on January 1, 1931.